homanchou/xr/book/build-your-own-webvr-site.md

 {:ok, #PID<0.524.0>}
 ```

-We now have a server!
+We now have a tiny server!
 That pid is the process id of our server.
 If we pattern match it we can deconstruct the pid and check it's state.

 ```elixir
 >{:ok, pid} = Xr.Servers.UserSnapshot.start_link()